microsoft/CameraTraps/megadetector.md

 * The [Zooniverse ML Subject Assistant](https://subject-assistant.zooniverse.org/#/intro) allows Zooniverse camera trap project owners to run MegaDetector and get "AI votes" on their camera trap images

 We haven't tried these, but they look great, and if you find them useful - or if you know of others - [let us know](mailto:cameratraps@lila.science)!

+## How do I use the results?

+See the ["How do people use MegaDetector results?"](https://github.com/microsoft/CameraTraps/blob/main/collaborations.md#how-people-use-megadetector-results) section of our "getting started" page.

 ## Have you evaluated MegaDetector's accuracy?